MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

    ![Reduced functionality](images/4e25a9fc-1844-4204-9b9d-40603ca1a091.png)

-**Activation limits** Normally, users can install and activate Office 365 ProPlus only on up to five computers.
-Using Office 365 ProPlus with shared computer activation enabled doesn't count against the five computer limit.
+**Activation limits** Normally, users can install and activate Office 365 ProPlus only on a limited number of devices, such as 5 PCs.
+Using Office 365 ProPlus with shared computer activation enabled doesn't count against that limit.

 Microsoft allows a single user to activate Office 365 ProPlus on a reasonable number of shared computers in a given time period.
 The user gets an error message in the unlikely event the limit is exceeded.